ttamizharasi/Miniproject/README.md

 ## Features
 <!--List the features of the project as shown below-->
-- Automated Currency Validation
+- Automated Currency Validation:
     Automatically identifies counterfeit currency based on key features like texture, watermark, and serial numbers.
-- Advanced Feature Extraction
+- Advanced Feature Extraction:
     Utilizes techniques like image processing to extract and analyze texture, color patterns, and holograms for improved accuracy.
-- High Detection Accuracy
+- High Detection Accuracy:
     Employs machine learning algorithms such as Decision Trees, Random Forest, and SVM for precise classification.
-- Scalability and Flexibility
+- Scalability and Flexibility:
     Easily adaptable to detect various currency denominations and evolving counterfeit techniques.
-- Real-time Detection
+- Real-time Detection:
     Processes input data rapidly to provide real-time results for online and offline transactions.

 ## Requirements